G# Mystery #1 Guitar Scale

 Guitar Tips

 The G# Mystery #1 scale contains 6 notes (G#, A, C, D, E, F#).
-Use the interactive fretboard above to explore this scale on Guitar with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each shape and pattern on Guitar with different tunings and fret ranges.
+Practice ascending and descending from the root note to learn the sound of this scale.

 CAGED Positions & Patterns for G# Mystery #1